railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 the order itself by clicking the order date to the left of its name in the list.

-To view the process for that specific order, click the *Process* button at the top right of the list or form.
+To view the process for that specific order, click the :guilabel:`Process` button at the top right of the list or form.
 The process for this order is shown in the window, and the current state of this document can be seen by looking for the node whose left edge is coloured maroon rather than grey.